jdutama99/finder-app/README.md

 # Getting Started with Finder-App

-this porjext allows user to serach for spesific user in github. the point of this projedt is to demonstrate how to work with api's while using react.
+this porject allows user to serach for spesific user in github. the point of this projedt is to demonstrate how to work with api's while using react.

 ## Available Scripts